janekmi/pmdk/doc/pmempool/pmempool-feature.1.md

 enabled or disabled.
 For details see **poolset**(5).

 + **CHECKSUM_2K** - only the first 2KiB of pool part internal metadata
 is checksummed.
-It is required to use other features e.g. **SHUTDOWN_STATE**.
+Other features may depend on this one to store additional metadata in otherwise unused second 2KiB part of a header.
 When **CHECKSUM_2K** is disabled whole 4KiB is checksummed.

-+ **SHUTDOWN_STATE** - check if pool consistency was not harmed by power failure.
-It requires **CHECKSUM_2K** to be enabled since it stores additional metadata in the second 2KiB of pool part internal metadata.
++ **SHUTDOWN_STATE** - enables additional check performed during
+opening the pool which checks if pool consistency was not harmed by faulty hardware in case of power failure.
+This feature depends on **CHECKSUM_2K** to be enabled since it stores additional metadata in the second 2KiB of pool part internal metadata.
+**CHECKSUM_2K** has to be enabled prior to **SHUTDOWN_STATE** otherwise enabling **SHUTDOWN_STATE** will fail.

 ##### Available options: #####

 `-h, --help`

-Print help message
+Print help message.

 `-v, --verbose`

-Set verbosity level.
+Increase verbosity level.

 `-e, --enable feature-name`